parasomni/python-home-server/README.md

 # Setup:

-## 1. Download the necessary files
+## 1. Clone the repository

-At first fetch the files from the python-home-server repository:

     git clone https://github.com/rysecx/python-home-server && cd python-home-server

 ## 2. Server setup

- To setup the server on a device run the following code:
+ To setup the server on a device run the installation wizard:

     sudo python3 installation-wizard.py

-  The program generates the private key for the encryption and a user token for authentification.
-The generated user token is added to the *valid-tokens.txt* file where all valid users are stored in.
+  The program generates a user token for authentification and adds it to the *valid-tokens.txt* file where all valid users are stored in.

-  NOTE: The encryption key and user token have to be copied in the same directory where the installation-wizard is located!
-Otherwise the client setup will generate a new encryption key and user token.
+  NOTE: The user token has to be copied to the same directory where the installation-wizard is located if one already exists!
+Otherwise the client setup will generate a new user token.

   You can now start the server:

     sudo us --a [ADDRESS] --p [PORT]

-  The server creates an *err_log.txt* file for errors occurred during runtime and a *conn_log.txt* file for logging incoming connections.
+  The server creates a *err_log.txt* file for errors occurred during runtime and a *conn_log.txt* file for logging incoming connections.

   You can run ultron-server as background daemon when using systemd by running the following instructions: